pantelis/artificial-intelligence/_sources/aiml-common/lectures/nlp/nmt/_index.md

 $$\mathbf h_t = f(\mathbf x_t, \mathbf h_{t-1})$$

 and $f$ can be in e.g. any non-linear function such as an _bidirectional_ RNN with a given depth.
-In the following we use the term RNN to refer to a gated RNN suchj as an LSTM.
+In the following we use the term RNN to refer to a gated RNN such as an LSTM.

-The context vector is generated from the sequence of hidden states.
+The context vector is generated from the sequence of hidden states,

 $$\mathbf \phi = q(\mathbf h_1, ..., \mathbf h_{Tx})$$